H.S. GIRLS BASKETBALL: Foxboro marches into Div. 2 state quarterfinals

 FOXBORO — Tried, tested, talented and tall, the Foxboro High girls basketball team is able to supply answers to the most significant of challenges to its supremacy on the hardwood.

-The unbeaten Colonels of Worcester’s South High raced out onto the court Tuesday to face the Warriors in their MIAA Division 2 Round of 16 tourney game.
-The Colonels went up and down the floor and defended with a gusto that the Warriors had not been exposed to for an extended period of time, bu Foxboro responded to the challenge.
+The unbeaten Colonels of Worcester’s South High raced out onto the court Tuesday to face the Warriors in their MIAA Division 2 Round-of-16 tourney game.
+The Colonels went up and down the floor and defended with a gusto that the Warriors had not been exposed to for an extended period of time, but Foxboro responded to the challenge.

 Sophomore center Addie Ruter has been delivering breakout performances throughout her first full-time varsity season, but against the Central Mass. powerhouse, the Warrior pivot player delivered a career-best exhibition in the lane and off of the backboard.